Singtutt/AccountingLedgerAppl-Presentation/README.md

 # LegendaryLedger
-Capstone Project 1: Ledger Application
+Capstone Project 1: Ledger Application Refresher
 **************************************
 Overview:
 -This project is made to be a mock ledger that will allow for